ihyeung/pupper-app-mobile/README.md

 #### Running Pupper Locally

+Access the application on an iOS device via Ionic DevApp (running locally on a live-reload server running in a web browser):

+    ionic serve -c

 To start up the application running locally on a live-reload server running in a web browser displaying both iOS and Android views (without Cordova plugin capabilities):

     ionic serve --lab